Migration and health

 Household surveys: Demographic and Health Surveys (DHSs) are nationally representative household surveys that provide data on a wide range of health and nutrition-related information.
+The program has collected data through more than 400 surveys in over 90 countries.
 Such surveys include migrant variables/identifiers, such as length of stay/date of entry, citizenship, and country of birth, which can be used for further to analyze health outcomes.
 Such surveys are usually tailored to the needs of a particular country while containing several basic components that are comparable across all countries.

 The Living Standards Measurement Study (LSMS) is another household survey programme focused on generating high-quality data for evidence-based policy making.
 The migration module of LSMS surveys typically includes questions on place of birth, most recent place of residence, reasons for moving, number of times moved and types of migration (including inter-district, rural-urban and international migration).

 Health Institution-based records: National Hospital Registries provide data on health-related information pertinent to hospitalization, and National Epidemiological Disease surveillance systems provide information on diseases, conditions and outbreaks that may affect public health.
 However, most providers and insurers do not routinely collect data by legal status or on the national origin of the cases registered.
 Name-based algorithms have been used as an aetiological tool to “data-mine” such registries to provide valuable information on health status.
 Such approaches in Cancer registries have been utilized as an effectively compare disease burden among migrant groups.